Jim McCrea P.Geo has reviewed and approves the information for the Gold Hill Property.

 GOLD FEVER at GOLD HILL

 Gold on the Wild Horse River was discovered in the fall of 1863 by American prospectors.
 The river was originally known as Stud Horse Creek.
-The Wild Horse River yielded close to $7,000,000 (48 tons or around $2,000,000,000 in today’s dollars) in gold during the gold rush.
-It is believed that a far greater amount was mined and venver accounted for.
+The Wild Horse River yielded close to 48 tons (around $2,000,000,000 in today’s dollars) in gold during the gold rush.
+It is believed that a far greater amount was mined and never accounted for.
 The river is considered to be one of the greatest gold creeks in the entire province of British Columbia.
-A miner named Mike Reynolds who mined the river in the 1860s recovered a 36 ounce gold nugget.
+A placer miner named Mike Reynolds who mined the river in the 1860s recovered a 36 ounce gold nugget.
 This was the largest nugget recovered from the river.
-The river was mined with many methods including hydraulics, tunnels, and shafts.
+The river was mined using many methods including hydraulics, tunnels, and shafts.
 During the Gold Rush this river went through two eras of great activity.
 The first era was from 1863 to 1868 and the second was from 1885 to 1900.
 The river was worked by both European and Chinese miners.

-The property has been overlook and sat dormant for many years.
-American Creek was very fortunate to acquire a property with such a rich history and such huge potential.
+Gold Hill is accesible by forestry roads and just 13.5km from Fort Steele where there is a highway and rail.
+Power is found just a few kilometers away where commercial mining continues in the Wild Horse river.
+The property has been overlooked and sat dormand for many years.
+American Creek was very fortunate to acquire a property with such a rich history and such great potential.